NOTE The package

 Goring, S., Dawson, A., Simpson, G. L., Ram, K., Graham, R. W., Grimm, E. C., & Williams, J. W..
 (2015). neotoma: A Programmatic Interface to the Neotoma Paleoecological Database.
 Open Quaternary, 1(1), Art.
 2. DOI: 10.5334/oq.ab

 For ongoing news, issues or information please join the Neotoma Slack server (and add the #r channel).
 Slack is a real time chat application and collaboration hub with mobile and desktop applications.

-We welcome contributions from any individual, whether code, documentation, or issue tracking.
+We expect no further development of this package, however, we welcome contributions from any individual, whether code, documentation, or issue tracking.
 All participants are expected to follow the code of conduct for this project.